twillo-lehre-teilen/Train-The-Trainer/step5.md

         // color the answers green
         answerContainers[currentSlide].style.color = 'lightgreen';
       }
-      // if answer is blank
-      // if answer is wrong
+      // if answer is wrong or blank else
-      else
         // color the answers red
         answerContainers[currentSlide].style.color = 'red';